 The Intracytoplasmic Sperm Injection (ICSI) process is complicated and requires a high level of experience and expertise to obtain high fertilization rates.
-At Arizona Center for Fertility Studies, our embryologist is highly skilled and averages 83% fertilization rates per case and many times achieves 90+% rates of fertilization.
+At Arizona Center for Fertility Studies, our embryologist is highly skilled and achieves normal fertilization for greater than 90% of the mature oocytes that he injects.

-The Intracytoplasmic Sperm Injection (ICSI) process is done by first identifying all mature eggs after culturing for 5-6 hours from recovery.
+The Intracytoplasmic Sperm Injection (ICSI) process is done by first identifying all mature eggs after the initial recovery and incubation period.
 Each egg is then gently "pick-up" by a micro-holding pipette.
 A single sperm is than evaluated, under high magnification, for normal morphologic characteristics, and then picked up by a second injection micropipette.
 Using sophisticated micromanipulators, the sperm is injected through the outer wall of the egg (zona pellucida) and egg membrane (oolema) and into the cytoplasm of the egg.
 The egg is placed back into the incubator.

 Within the next 6 hours, the now "fertilized egg" will divide producing a 2-cell embryo.
-Further division or "cleavage" takes place every 10-12 hours, producing a 4-cell embryo on day 2, an 8-cell embryo on day 3, amorula or ball of too many cells to count on day 4, and a blastocyst on day 5.
-If the embryo is looked at too late in this process, than "abnormal" fertilization can be overlooked and the embryo will "appear normal".
-This "abnormal" embryo can divide and even implant but can ever produce aviable pregnancy and is only destined to abort, resulting in a miscarriage and disappointment.
+Further division or "cleavage" takes place every 10-12 hours, producing a 4-cell embryo on day 2, an 8-cell embryo on day 3, a morula with too many cells to count on day 4, and a blastocyst on day 5 or 6.

 The injecting micropipette with a sperm inside has entered the cytoplasm or center of the egg and is ready to be injected into the egg.